fabric/fabric/docs/roadmap.rst

   and see if anything remains which A) has not already been implemented based on older work, (meaning not ``@task`` or parallel execution), and B) fits well with the current vision for Fabric's feature set and style/behavior.
-* Improve core execution mechanisms, mostly by chopping up ``fab``'s action loop and exposing chunks of it via the API.
 * Improved object-oriented design, both internal refactoring and at the API level (for example, ``Host`` objects as an alternative to host strings.)